 It is possible to apply for early and conditional release.
-Applications must be made to a special judge/tribunal (Magistrato di Sorveglianza).
+Applications must be made to a special judge/tribunal (Magistrato di Sorveglianza / Tribunale di Sorveglianza).
 Although you don't need a lawyer to make the application, you must have a lawyer at the subsequent hearing.

-Q49.
-I have been sentenced to pay a fine: what will happen if I do not pay it?
+(b) I have been sentenced to pay a fine, what will happen if I don't pay it?